Solovyev-Pavel/o-gis/web/js/README.md

 - jQuery-contextMenu by B. Brala, R. Rehm, C. Baartse, A. Osmani
 - jQuery-minicolors by Cory LaViska
 - OpenLayers 2.* by OpenGeo
+- CKEditor by A. Tomanek, F. Knabben, M. Lewandowski, J. Swiderski, A. Nowodzinski, P. Jasiun, P. Koszuliński and W. Walc

 Additionally, to keep jQuery-contextMenu CSS unchanged, the following images will have to be updated: